Golden Temple: Mughal Empire era destruction and rebuilding

 The growing influence and success of Guru Arjan drew the attention of the Mughal Empire.
 Guru Arjan was arrested under the orders of the Mughal Emperor Jahangir and asked to convert to Islam.
 He refused, was tortured and executed in 1606.
 Arjan's son and successor Guru Hargobind fought a Battle at Amritsar and later left Amritsar and its surrounding areas in 1635 for Kiratpur.
 For about a century after the Golden Temple was occupied by the Minas.
 In the 18th century, Guru Gobind Singh after creating the Khalsa sent Bhai Mani Singh to take back the temple.
+After the death of Mughal emperor Farrukhsiyar in 1719, anti-Sikh persecution decreased in intensity and the Sikhs began congregating at Amritsar again periodically.

 The Golden Temple was viewed by the Mughal rulers and Afghan Sultans as the centre of Sikh faith and it remained the main target of persecution.
 After the original temple was destroyed by hostile forces, the shrine was reconstructed in 1764 (a date which H.H.
 Cole affirms in his monograph on the temple), however most of the elaborate decorations and additions were added to the shrine in the early 19th century.
 However, according to Giani Gian Singh's Tawarikh Sri Amritsar (1889), a slightly later date of 1776 is given for the construction of the temple tank (sarovar), the temple edifice proper, the causeway, and the entry gateway or archway (Darshani Deori).
+Another source states that the principal shrine itself (sanctum sanctorum) was reconstructed in 1765 by Jassa Singh Ahluwalia, the Darshani Deori (main entrance pathway) was built in 1776, while the parkarma (encircling walkway) was finished in 1784.

 The Golden Temple was the centre of historic events in Sikh history: